Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 {% tabs %}
 {% tab title="Android" %}
-### getVisitorProfile

 This API returns the most recently obtained visitor profile.
 For easy access across multiple launches of your app, the visitor profile is saved in `SharedPreferences`.
 If no signal has been submitted, null is returned.

-When an AdobeCallbackWithError is provided, an AdobeError can be returned in the eventuality of an unexpected error or if the default timeout \(5000ms\) is met before the callback is returned with the visitor profile.
+When an AdobeCallbackWithError is provided, an AdobeError can be returned in the eventuality of an unexpected error or if the default timeout (5000ms) is met before the callback is returned with the visitor profile.

-#### Syntax
+### Java

+**Syntax**

 ```java
 public static void getVisitorProfile(final AdobeCallback<Map<String, String>> adobeCallback)
 ```

-#### Example
+**Example**

 ```java
 AdobeCallback<Map<String, String>> visitorProfileCallback = new AdobeCallback<Map<String, String>>() {